Shaabanm2018/Age-and-gender-classification-from-low-quality-human-face-images/README.md

-# Age-and-gender-classification-from-low-quality-human-face-images
+# Overview:
-This project aims to handle and enhance the low-quality images of three different type ( Low-light, Blurred, Pixelated ) and predict the appropriate age and gender of the person on the image
+The Low-Quality Image Enhancement and Age-Gender Classification System is designed to address the challenges posed by low-quality images (Low-light, Blurred, Pixelated).
+The system focuses on improving image quality and predicting the age and gender of individuals within these images.
 ![ageandgender](https://github.com/Shaabanm2018/Age-and-gender-classification-from-low-quality-human-face-images/assets/76607364/badaef0a-c965-41b1-8119-d430eb342745)